 And while some people take this to the extreme (have you ever watched an episode of Extreme Cheapskates?) you don’t have to be reusing your dental floss (gag) or only flush the toilet once per week (gag and vomit) to save money.

-There are lots of ways to save money that anyone can do.
+There are lots of creative ways to save money that anyone can do.
 Some of these will save you a lot, some will save you a little, but it all adds up over time.
 These free money hacks or one of these money saving challenges will help too!

-I recently put the call out to some of my friends and family to find out some of the out of the ordinary ways they save money.
+I recently put the call out to some of my friends and family to find out some of the fun and interesting ways they save money.
 I got lots of responses, with some ideas I’d never thought of before, and some that I also do.

 Here are some of the best ways to save money that you might not have thought of.
 You may also want to check out these money saving charts to amp up your savings!